benrben/LengMem/CONTRIBUTING.md

-# Contributing to LangMem SDK
+# Contributing to LanguageMemory SDK

-Thank you for your interest in contributing to LangMem SDK!
+Thank you for your interest in contributing to LanguageMemory SDK!
 This guide will help you get started with contributing to our project.

 ## 📋 Table of Contents